Key messages are only half the battle; support them to win against the competition

 Let’s say you have only 20 seconds to tell a key stakeholder about your company.
 What do you say first?
 You can use your answers to establish your list.
 This may change depending on different audiences (customers, investors, industry influencers, etc.).

 - Research what means the most to your target audience.

 You might believe that your biggest selling point is the fact that your product is built to last.
 However, your customers might choose you because you give back to the community.

 - Hire a PR agency to do it for you.

 You need supporting statements to hold up your key messages.
 A top quality PR firm can help you align your core values with the focus points of your sales and marketing initiatives.
 This will allow you to avoid confusion and mismatched content.

 Axia Public Relations will develop your key messages and supporting statements so that the public can see your brand the way you want them to see it.
-To learn more about how we can help your company with more effective communication, contact us today or download our free e-book Maximizing Your Public Relations Investment.
+To learn more about how we can help your company with more effective communication, contact us today or download e-book Maximizing Your Public Relations Investment.